 - 1. Make walking safe for everyone.
 People of every age and ability deserve to be safe while walking in every neighborhood of Saint Paul.
 We can make walking safe by prioritizing pedestrian safety in street design, teaching safe walking and driving behaviors and eliminating traffic-related fatalities and injuries. - 2.
 Connect vibrant communities in all parts of Saint Paul.
-Walking enables us to connect with the people and places that make up our community.
+Walking enables us to connect with the people and places that make up our community and make our public spaces feel lively.
 We can connect communities by focusing walking investments in places with the greatest needs, accelerating completion of the sidewalk network and improving snow and ice removal. - 3.
 Get it done.
-We will achieve our vision of a walking city by coordinating activities across city departments, pursuing opportunities for low-cost interim solutions and updating this plan every five years.
+We will achieve our vision of a walking city by coordinating activities across city departments and partner agencies, pursuing opportunities for low-cost interim solutions and updating this plan every five years.